RatBodyFormer: Rat Body Surface from Keypoints: Conclusion

 \section{Conclusion}

 This paper proposed the RatDome Dataset and RatBodyFormer.
 The RatDome Dataset is the first-of-its-kind dataset which provides 3D body surface coordinates with temporally-consistent annotations from 7, 9, and 11 week-old rats.
 RatBodyFormer models the highly nonrigid deformation of the rat body and can regress the body surface 3D coordinates from its keypoint 3D coordinates.
-Experimental results demonstrated that RatBodyFomer can generalize to model the body surface points of 5 and 14 week-old rats which are not included in the training dataset.